abeltavares/FinStockDash/README.md

 ### Requirements

-To run this app locally, you will need Python 3.x installed, as well as the required libraries listed in the requirements.txt file.
+To run this app locally, you will need Python 3.x installed, as well as the required libraries listed in the `requirements.txt` file.

 ### Files

-- app.py: This file contains the main code for the Streamlit app.
-It imports functions from the data.py and utils.py files to retrieve and display financial data.
+- `app.py`: Main code for the Streamlit app.
+It imports functions from the `data.py` and `utils.py` files to retrieve and display financial data.
-- data.py: This file contains functions for retrieving financial data from various APIs such as Financial Modeling Prep and Alpha Vantage.
+- `data.py`: Functions for retrieving financial data from various APIs such as Financial Modeling Prep and Alpha Vantage.
-- utils.py: This file contains various utility functions that are used in the main app to create menus, cards, and other display elements.
+- `utils.py`: Utility functions that are used in the main app to create menus, cards, and other display elements.

 ### Setup